Your CMU teaching career has begun.

 - Apply to Central Michigan University indicating an interest in teacher education

-- Share your completion of a CTE Education Program with the teacher education academic advisors at CMU's Freshmen Orientation
+- Share your completion of a CTE Education Program with the teacher education academic advisors at CMU's Freshman Orientation

 - Receive Introduction to Teaching (EDU 107) credit upon successful completion of 12 credits at CMU